Table of Contents

 - Views of a varied landscape from above

-- Incredible aerial vistas of the Annapurna range’s snow-capped peaks await you as you soar over them.
+- As you soar, incredible aerial vistas of the Annapurna range’s snow-capped peaks await you.

 - Walk through the peaceful valleys and take in the breathtaking scenery of the surrounding mountains.